zyllio/zyllio-sdk/README.md

 ## Registering Components

 Zyllio Components have to implement a CustomElement from [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) standard.
-Any Javascript frameworks could be used to develop this custom element: Pure JS, Angular, Vue.Js, StencilJS, ReactJS (+ react-to-webcomponent)...
+Any Javascript frameworks could be used to develop this custom element: Pure JS, Angular, Vue.Js, StencilJS, ReactJS (using react-to-webcomponent)...

 Please refer to GitHub examples to review components made with different technologies